SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Instead of installing docker & docker compose manually, siva has created one shellscript to install automatically "curl <raw_url> | sudo bash"

 ### Session-53
+- Kubernetes and AWS are PaaS (Platform as a Service) that means whatever the services are required to make your application up and running, everything will be provided by them only.
+For example to store the configuration and secrets.
+In AWS we have SSM parameter store.
+In Kubernetes we have 'ConfigMap'
+- Docker is CaaS (Containers as a Service) can be used inside the PaaS also.
 - What is DockerHost (or) Workstation ?
 Nothing but a server which we created for Docker.
 - What are the disadvantages in Docker ?
 - What is Orchestrator ?
 Kubernetes is the most popular container Orchestration tool.